EberlyODL/heympbook/various_forms_of_energy.md

 1. **Kinetic energy**: energy associated with movement; e.g., bullet or asteroid.
 2. **Chemical energy**: energy stored in chemical bonds between atoms and molecules inside of matter; e.g., TNT, can of soda.
 Fundamentally this energy can be called electrical potential energy since the electric force is the force involved, as we will see.
 3. **Nuclear energy**: energy stored inside the nucleus of an atom; e.g., Uranium.
-4. **Gravitational potential energy**: Energy stored in objects that wants to move under gravity; e.g. , water restrained by a dam.
+4. **Gravitational potential energy**: energy stored in objects that wants to move under gravity; e.g., water restrained by a dam.
 5. **Thermal energy**: sometimes called **heat**.

 Sophie: Hey, this is a really long list!